dalgona whipped coffee - kitchen - goodhomesmagazine.com

 Design by @houseofgreylondon.
 Photo: @michaelsinclair

 Even the smallest of cabinets can be converted into a kitchen coffee station.
 Pocket doors and a pull-out shelf will help you make the most of such an arrangement.
-This compact cupboard houses a coffee machine, bean grinder, mugs and travel cups, while all the beans and grounds can be housed in the small cupboard above.
+This compact cupboard houses a coffee machine, while all the beans and grounds can be housed in the drawers below.

 Of course, there’s always an Ikea hack, even when it comes to kitchen coffee stations.
 Here, a kitchen worktop with set-back storage that offers a little leg room, leaves space for a couple of Kullaberg stools so you can perch for your morning brew.
 Add your coffee machine, a few mugs and you’re good to go.